beenycool/marker/README.md

 - **OCR Service**: Separate service connected via Cloudflare Tunnel

 ### Anonymous Design
-- No user authentication or accounts
+- No user authentication or accounts required
 - No session management or cookies
 - No personal data persistence
-- IP-based rate limiting with daily hash rotation
+- IP-based rate limiting with daily hash rotation for spam prevention only

 ## 📁 Project Structure